 Posts by Bates News

-Sister Helen Prejean, author of the acclaimed book “Dead Man Walking: An Eyewitness Account of the Death Penalty in the United States” (Random House, 1993), will discuss “Dead Man Walking: The Journey” as the annual Bertha May Bell Andrews Memorial Lecture in Ethics and Education at 7 p.m.
-Wednesday, March 24, in the Bates College Chapel.
+Called “the most influential children’s advocate in the country” by The Washington Post, Marian Wright Edelman, founder and president of The Children’s Defense Fund, will deliver the annual Bertha May Bell Andrews Memorial Lecture in Ethics and Education at 7:30 p.m.
+Wednesday, Jan.
+12, in the Bates College Chapel.
 The public is invited to attend free of charge.

 Bates College officials have announced that registration is open for the Bates Skating School, which begins Jan.
 15 and still has openings in the youth power skating program for children in grades 1-8 and in the beginner adult class.
 The pre-school and youth figure skating programs are already full.

 Jolene Thurston of Post Mills, Vt., a senior chemistry major, has discovered a new method for separating amino-acid components, an integral step in finding chemical compounds with undiscovered pharmaceutical value.

 Bates College senior Alicia Soderberg of Mashpee, Mass., has identified nine new supernovae — including the most distant one found to date — as part of a National Science Foundation program that provides undergraduates with hands-on research experience.

 Bates violinist Lesley A. Rabach, a sophomore from Cheshire, Conn., will perform with pianists Frank Glazer, artist in residence, and James Parakilas, professor of music, at 3 p.m.
 Saturday, Dec.
 11, in the Olin Arts Center Concert Hall, 75 Russell St. The public is invited to attend free of charge.
 For more information, call the Olin Arts Center at 207-786-6315.